 Spanish Peaks Regional Health Center Goes Live with Scandent

-Walsenburg, Colo. – August 30, 2015 - Spanish Peaks Regional Health Center implemented Scandent with the intention of eliminating the loss of residents' dentures, hearing aids, and glasses.
+Walsenburg, Colo. – September 28, 2015 - Spanish Peaks Regional Health Center implemented Scandent with the intention of eliminating the loss of residents' dentures, hearing aids, and eyeglasses.
 Spanish Peaks is located on the high plains of southeastern Colorado, and offers skilled nursing care for up to 120 residents.
 It received the American Health Care Association / National Center for Assisted Living's National Bronze Quality Award in 2014.